 Understanding the Causes of Abdominal Pain

 Abdominal pain can stem from a variety of causes, ranging from simple indigestion to more serious gastrointestinal disorders.
-Common reasons include:
+Common reasons include digestive issues like gas, bloating, or constipation causes and relief.

 - Digestive issues like gas, bloating, or constipation